Pylons/pyramid/docs/glossary.rst

    View Lookup
-     The act of finding and invoking the "best" :term:`view callable` given a :term:`request`, a :term:`context`, and a :term:`view name`.
+     The act of finding and invoking the "best" :term:`view callable` given a :term:`request` and a :term:`context` resource.

-   Context Finding
+   Resource Location
-     The act of locating a :term:`context` and a :term:`view name` given a :term:`request`.  :term:`Traversal` and :term:`URL
+     The act of locating a :term:`context` resource given a :term:`request`.
-     dispatch` are the context finding subsystems used by :app:`Pyramid`.
+     :term:`Traversal` and :term:`URL dispatch` are the resource location subsystems used by :app:`Pyramid`.

-   Triad
-     The three bits of information used by :term:`view lookup` to find "the best" view callable for a given circumstance: a :term:`context` type, a :term:`view name` and a :term:`request`.

    Google App Engine
      `Google App Engine <http://code.google.com/appengine/>`_ (aka